Assessment and equalization

 2011 Town of Berry Real Estate Tax Abstract Roll

 Property taxes are the town’s major source of revenue.
 The process for calculating taxes, determining values of properties is summarized below.
-For more information see: Wisconsin Department of Revenue Property Assessment Process Guide for Municipal Officials, Wisconsin Department of Revenue Guide for Property Owners, and Wisconsin Towns Association Board of Review.
+For more information see: Wisconsin Department of Revenue Property Assessment Process Guide for Municipal Officials, Wisconsin Department of Revenue Guide for Property Owners.

 - Section 1: Property taxes